Formula 3 Euro Series: Drivers and teams

-The profile of the F3 Euroseries has fostered a very multi-national entry list, with approximately 12 to 15 countries regularly represented.
-It also attracts the best junior single-seater teams from European countries that include France, Germany, Britain, Italy and Switzerland.

 Many Euro Series drivers have graduated to the DTM touring car series and GP2 F1 support series, as well as racing and testing roles in Formula One.
 Lewis Hamilton and Nico Rosberg have gained their places in Formula One via championship-winning seasons in GP2.
 Hamilton's former Euroseries team-mate, All-Japan F3 champion Adrian Sutil, races for Force India, Sebastian Vettel with Red Bull Renault, and Kazuki Nakajima with Williams and Romain Grosjean Race for Renault F1 for 2009.
-Others, such as Alexandre Prémat, Jamie Green, Bruno Spengler, and Alexandros Margaritis compete in the DTM;
+Others, such as Alexandre Prémat, Jamie Green, Bruno Spengler, and Alexandros Margaritis compete in the DTM.

 Championship seasons

 2003 season

 The inaugural season attracted a strong entry list, comprising the best teams from the merged French and German championships.
 The first Euro Series drivers' champion was Ryan Briscoe of Australia, driving a Dallara-Opel F303 run by Prema Powerteam, based in Italy.
 It was a closely fought season, in which race wins were shared between eight drivers, six teams, and three engine manufacturers.
 Briscoe was, at that time, a protégé of Toyota's driver development program and had already tested one of its Formula One cars at the age of 20.
 Three of the drivers in the 2003 championship – Robert Kubica, Timo Glock and Nico Rosberg – have competed in Formula One.